 Speaking of which…

 S/4HANA 1511 will go out of maintenance before ECC 6.0 EHP8

-Did you know that every annual version of the S/4HANA (On-premise) software released has a 5 year lifespan?
-That means S/4HANA 1511 (the one from November 2015) will go out of mainstream maintenance in November 2020, and the same will happen to S/4HANA 1610 in October of 2021.
+Did you know that every annual version of the S/4HANA (on-premise) software has a 5 year lifespan?
+That means S/4HANA 1511 (the one from November 2015) went out of mainstream maintenance in November 2020, and the same will happen to S/4HANA 1610 in October of 2021.

 - The minimum number of upgrades that you will have had to perform (starting on 1511) to stay in mainstream maintenance would be 6;

 - If you upgrade annually to stay completely current, that will mean 21 upgrades between versions 1511 and 2036;